Naples is a beautiful city overlooking the sea, unique and capable of surprising any tourist with its charm and identity unchanged over time.

 Among the things to see and of particular beauty is the Triumphal Arch, made of marble with rich decorations, reliefs, and sculptures.
 Inside the castle are housed the splendid Sala Dei Baroni, where the meetings of the City Council are held, and the Civic Museum of Naples.

-Spaccanapoli is the road that cuts the city of Naples in two parts.
-This street has very ancient origins: it is in fact one of the three decumani in which the Romans organized the city.
-Walking through Spaccanapoli one crosses the millenary history of the city.
+Spaccanapoli is the road that cuts the city of Naples into two parts.
+This street has very ancient origins: it is one of the three decumani in which the Romans organized the city.
+Walking through Spaccanapoli, one crosses the millenary history of the city.

 Santa Chiara Monastery

 Along the way, you can stop and admire the Monastery of Santa Chiara, which, together with the church attached to it, is the largest Gothic basilica in the city.

 Do not miss a visit to the cloister of the Poor Clares, which, with its frescoed walls and characteristic walls decorated with majolica, is one of the most beautiful parts of the complex.